 Our beginning: a rapid survey of where we are now and how we understand the nature of history.
 The geography of the earth (including climate and resources) and the astronomy of space; the political units and their structures; the cultural (including art forms) and linguistic divisions; the distribution of religions and languages.
 This survey invites the question "how did it (or we) get that way?"
 The remainder of World History (Parts One and Two) is an exploration of that question.
 An analysis of the Graeco-Roman worlds; the rise of political ideas, especially of citizen, state and empire.
 Israel and the Torah.
 From there, a study going backwards in time, through the early civilizations of Mesopotamia, Phoenicia, Africa, Egypt, India, and China, for which there is little literary evidence.
 Includes the archaeological record, and the anthropological knowledge of human beginnings.
-Hunting, gathering, agriculture.
+Hunting gathering agriculture.
 The extent of travel and communication, trade routes.
 The fall of Rome and the slow formation of modern Europe.
 The struggle to reconcile Christianity and its Hebrew origins with Greek philosophy.
 The barbarian invasions and the move towards nation states.
 The Holy Roman Empire.
 Expansions.
 The rise of Islam, its religion and conquests.
 The Crusades.
-Medieval Christianity and the Gothic cathedral.
-Scriptures and printing.
-The Renaissance and Ref-
+Medieval Christianity and the Gothic Cathedral, Scriptures and Printing.
+The Renaissance and Reformation and the counter-Reformation.
+The age of exploration.
+The concept of the New World.

-World History (Part Two 1492 - 2006) - 3 credits HIS611 A review of the world in the period 1492 - 1620.
+HIS611 World History (Part Two 1492-2006) - 3 credits

+A review of the world in the period 1492 - 1620.
 The rise of new empires (the struggle for land): trade and colonialism (the struggle for markets).
 The Golden Century of Spain.
 Sea power.
 Religion and the rise of capitalism.
 The middle class.
 The development of both technology and science.
 Agricultural improvements.
 A new theory of politics and a new distribution of power.
 The English, American and French Revolutions and their results.
 The growth of political and economic stability and the rise of a leisure class.
 Intellectual growth.
 Industrialization: the problems of production, the later problem of sales.
 European economic colonialism and the effects on Africa, Asia, and South America.
 The rise of the urban proletariat.
 Social justice and injustice.
 Modern concepts of democracy and socialism.
 Marxism.
 World wars and the concept of total war.
 Ideologies.
 Improved social and health conditions and the increase in populations.
 The struggle for resources.
 The United Nations and the search for the unity of mankind.
 Unity and diversity.

-HIS630 Birth of a Nation: the Federalist Papers - 2 credits
+HIS630 Birth of a Nation: The Federalist Papers - 3 credits